 industrial explosive materials, small arms ammunition, small arms

-ammunition primers, smokeless propellant
+ammunition primers, smokeless propellant, cartridges for propellant-

 actuated power devices, and cartridges for industrial guns.